ibm-cloud-docs/satellite/hosts.md

 **Who provides the update for my hosts?**<br>
 IBM provides updates for the IBM-managed components, such as the {{site.data.keyword.openshiftshort}} version that worker nodes run or the {{site.data.keyword.satelliteshort}} control plane.
 For master components, IBM automatically applies these updates, but for components that run on worker nodes, such as the location control plane or cluster worker nodes, you choose when to apply the updates.

-For updates to the operating system, you are responsible to remove your hosts, update and reload the hosts, attach the hosts back to your {{site.data.keyword.satelliteshort}} location, and assign the hosts to your {{site.data.keyword.satelliteshort}} resources.
-You can only install [supported operating system versions](/docs/satellite?topic=satellite-host-reqs).
+To update, you are responsible to remove your hosts, reload the hosts, attach the hosts back to your {{site.data.keyword.satelliteshort}} location, and assign the hosts to your {{site.data.keyword.satelliteshort}} resources.
+Keep in mind that your hosts must run only [supported operating system versions](/docs/satellite?topic=satellite-host-reqs).

 ### Updating hosts from the console
 {: #host-update-console}